 During the April 8, 2021 Board meeting, John Seifert gave a presentation summarizing the data obtained from each of the wells monitored in all aquifers managed by the District and District DFC compliance.
 The presentation included the average head change in each of the aquifers calculated from data obtained from monitoring wells within each respective aquifer, and how the artesian head calculated compared with the DFC established for each aquifer.
+All aquifer DFCs were found to be in compliance with the adopted levels.

 Board members were also directed to the District website to view water level measurements obtained from all of the monitoring wells in the District.
 A complete history of measurements exists on website groundwater map and is available for public consumption.

 In early November 2021, every static water level measurement taken during the preceding fourteen (14) months along with the hydrograph associated with the well was emailed to each of the current directors.
 The measurements were also made available to the public on the District website homepage.